How to Address Eczema on Your Face, According to a DermatologistAugust 29, 2023

-What Are Some Reasons Eczema Can Occur on the Face?
+What Causes Eczema on the Face?

-As far as actually clearing up the irritation, Dr. Miller suggested that I head to a dermatologist for a mild, anti-inflammatory cream designed to relieve itch and redness.
+“First, any factors that may be contributing to the eczema should be identified and eliminated,” says Dr. Miller.
+“New or irritating products should be stopped, including hair care.”
+As far as clearing up the irritation, Dr. Miller suggests visiting your board-certified dermatologist for a mild, anti-inflammatory cream designed to relieve itch and redness.
 “Once improved, moisturizers have been shown to decrease the risk of flares,” he adds.

 Taming isolated incidents of eczema on your face starts with a less-is-more regimen.
-“It is beneficial to avoid any unnecessary products or ingredients,” says Dr. Miller, “and a lot of anti-aging products like retinol, can also be very drying, so they are best avoided until your eczema is clear.”
+“It is beneficial to avoid any unnecessary products or ingredients,” says Dr. Miller.
+“A lot of anti-aging products like retinol can also be very drying, so they are best avoided until your eczema is clear.”